Cosmiscient/P03KayceeMod-Main/README.md

 <details>
 <summary>Changelog</summary>

+3.1.4
+- Fixed compatibility with the Side Deck Selector mod

 3.1.3
 - Fixed softlock in phase 2 of G0lly
 - Properly fixed the issue with the transformer event